cmstead/Modella/readme.md

 ==========

-Modella.js is an ORM-like data modelling object for JavaScript which is meant to act as an abstraction layer between a simple ORM like Angular's resources or other wire-call service.
+Modella.js is an ORM-like data modelling object for JavaScript which is meant to act as an abstraction layer between a simple ORM like Angular's resources or other network request service.
 The basic CRUD behaviors default to standard RESTful post, get, put, delete calls, but some extended methods are included.
 Speciallized CRUD calls can be configured upon object instantiation.